 Summer days are HOT!
 I don’t mind the heat but I still can feel a bit overheated when I spend too much time outside during the summer months.
 This Cooling DIY Face Mist is perfect for those hot summer days.
-It’s made with just 3 ingredients!
+The are only just 3 ingredients in this cooling face spray.
 This face mist spray is super simple to make and so refreshing too.
 The essential oils in this facial mist spray are soothing to the skin and also have a cooling effect that feels so good after coming in from the heat.
 Lightly spray on the face throughout the day or keep in the fridge and mist on your face after coming in from the heat.
 You will love this spa-like treat for your face!

 Homemade Facial Mist Spray Tutorial

-You will love the all natural ingredients in this quick spritz recipe.
+You will love the all natural ingredients in this quick spritz DIY cooling face mist recipe.
 This good facial mist gives your skin a great dewy glow and a boost of hydration.

 Supplies/Ingredients Needed To Make Eucalyptus Face Mist For Summer: